Birational Kleinian groups: Invariant rational fibration II: elliptic base

-The base curve $B$ is assumed to be an elliptic curve in this section.
 We prove the following statement which encapsulates both the case where $\Gamma_B$ is finite and the case where it is infinite: \begin{theorem} Let $(Y,\Gamma,U,X)$ be a birational kleinian group on a surface $Y$ which is ruled over an elliptic curve $B$.
-Then up to geometric conjugation and up to taking finite index subgroup, we are in one of the following situations: \begin{enumerate} \item $Y=\PP^1\times B$, $U=D\times B$ where $D\subset \PP^1$ is an invariant component of the domain of discontinuity of a classical Kleinian group. $X$ is a fiber bundle over $B$ or a suspension of $B$. \item $Y=R_0$, $U=Y-s$ and $U$ has a structure of algebraic group which is isomorphic to $\Aut^0(Y)$.
+Then up to geometric conjugation and up to taking finite index subgroup, we are in one of the following situations: \begin{enumerate} \item $Y=\PP^1\times B$, $U=D\times B$ where $D\subset \PP^1$ is an invariant component of the domain of discontinuity of a classical Kleinian group. $X$ is a fiber bundle over $B$ or a suspension of $B$. \item $Y=R_0$, $U=Y-s$ and $U$ has the structure of an algebraic group.
 As a complex analytic Lie group $U$ is isomorphic to $\CC^*\times\CC^*$ and the group $\Gamma$ is isomorphic to a lattice in $U$.
-The quotient $X$ is a complex torus. \item $Y$ is decomposable with $e=0$, $U=Y-(s_1\cup s_2)$ and $U$ has a structure of algebraic group which is isomorphic to $\Aut^0(Y)$.
-The quotient $X$ is a complex torus. \item As in Case 3) of Theorem \ref{thmruled1}. \end{enumerate} \end{theorem} In any case of the above theorem, the open set $U$ is not simply connected.
+The quotient $X$ is a complex torus. \item $Y$ is a decomposable geomtrically ruled surface with $e=0$, $U=Y-(s_1\cup s_2)$ and $X$ is a complex torus. \item As in Case 3) of Theorem \ref{thmruled1}. \end{enumerate} \end{theorem} In any case of the above theorem, the open set $U$ is not simply connected.
 Except in the first case, $U$ is a Zariski open set.

 In the rest of this section $(Y,\Gamma,U,X)$ will be a birational Kleinian group satisfying the hypothesis of the theorem.